martexcoin/mxtcore/README.md

 [![Build Status](https://travis-ci.org/bitpay/bitcore.svg?branch=master)](https://travis-ci.org/bitpay/bitcore)
 [![Coverage Status](https://img.shields.io/coveralls/bitpay/bitcore.svg)](https://coveralls.io/r/bitpay/bitcore)

-A pure, powerful core for your Reddcoin project.
+A pure, powerful core for your MarteXcoin project.

-MXTcore is a complete, native interface to the Reddcoin network, and provides the core functionality needed to develop apps for Reddcoin.
+MXTcore is a complete, native interface to the MarteXcoin network, and provides the core functionality needed to develop apps for MarteXcoin.

 #Principles

-Reddcoin is a powerful new peer-to-peer platform for the next generation of financial and social technology.
+MarteXcoin is a powerful new peer-to-peer platform for the next generation of financial and social technology.
-The decentralized nature of the Reddcoin network allows for highly resilient Reddcoin infrastructure, and the developer community needs reliable, open-source tools to implement Reddcoin apps and services.
+The decentralized nature of the MarteXcoin network allows for highly resilient MarteXcoin infrastructure, and the developer community needs reliable, open-source tools to implement MarteXcoin apps and services.

-**MXTcore unchains developers from fallible, centralized APIs, and provides the tools to interact with the real Reddcoin network.**
+**MXTcore unchains developers from fallible, centralized APIs, and provides the tools to interact with the real MarteXcoin network.**

 #Get Started